kalehmann/PySFedit/Readme.md

 ### Adding translations
 This application uses gettext for internationalization.
-First extract the strings with the following command:
+First extract the strings with the following command inside the pysfedit directory:
-`$ xgettext --keyword=_ --language=python -o pysfedit/res/locale/pysfedit.pot *.py`
+`$ xgettext --keyword=_ --language=python -o res/locale/pysfedit.pot *.py`

 After that you can use poedit to edit existing translations or add new ones.